 Indiana Recycling Coalition Awarded Grant from Closed Loop Foundation to Initiate Commercial Food Composting Program

-INDIANAPOLIS, IN – The Indiana Recycling Coalition (IRC) is pleased to announce its selection as a recipient of a $50,000 Food Waste Solution Search Grant, a program of The Closed Loop Foundation, in partnership with the Walmart Foundation, who fund research and development of technologies and business models focused on building the circular economy.
+INDIANAPOLIS, IN – The Indiana Recycling Coalition (IRC) is pleased to announce its selection as a recipient of a $50,000 Food Waste Solution Search Grant, made possibly by The Closed Loop Foundation, with the generous support of the Walmart Foundation, who fund research and development of technologies and business models focused on building the circular economy.
 The IRC, and seven other recipients, were selected from a national pool of over 150 applicants.
 “We were surprised and impressed with both the quantity and quality of the proposals we saw,” said Rob Kaplan, director of Closed Loop Partners.
 “We worked with expert advisors from across the industry to help us narrow the pool down to the final recipients.”

 “The IRC is grateful to the Closed Loop Foundation and Walmart Foundation for generously funding the launch of the Commercial Food Composting Program in Central Indiana,” said Carey Hamilton, IRC’s Executive Director.
 “We are working with a diverse set of stakeholders to design an innovative approach to diverting food waste to value-added end uses.”